j-frei/docker-gpu-workstation/README.md

 ## How to build
  - Run the file `build.sh` of the desired image folder on the GPU workstation host.
+ - Run the file `build_all_images.sh` to build all images on the GPU workstation host.

 ## Useful Post-Setup Steps
  - Setup Git configuration: